 It took about ten days to get all the counters done because I had to work in stages.
 The Stays Clear poly had to dry for 2 to 3 hours between each of the 4 coats, plus we had to be able to use the kitchen.

 I have no idea how long these counters will last, but a bathroom counter that I painted and polyurethaned about 10 years ago just started showing some wear recently.
 So I think this could work for quite some time.
+Of course, food should not be placed directly on these counters.
+Food safe dishes should always be used.

 I’m thrilled with how my kitchen counter makeover turned out, and I have my wonderful hubby to thank. 🙂